madelinefromtableau/dbt_to_tabcatalog/README.md

 ```

 ### create table of column names and descriptions with unique Id
+Input: job ID, PAT Token
+Output: Table with all models run during the job and their executedCompletedAt, model name (uniqueId), and database written to.
+Table with all column names, descriptions, and model it belongs to.

 ```py
 def get_all_column_descriptions(token, job_id):
     #for each model, get column descriptions in a table with table name, column name, description